Hi & Thanks For the Opportunity of Appraising Your Property.

 You won’t need to decide an asking price at the time of your property Appraisal.

-Sellers have found this is best discussed once again, reviewed then decided on after their property was completely ready and before the marketing begins.
+Sellers have found this is best reviewed and decided after their property was completely ready and before the marketing begins.

-You can adjust your asking price at that time also, depending on which Method of Sale you choose.
+You can also adjust your asking price, depending on which Method of Sale you choose.

 So, if you are serious about selling, invest in the best marketing plan available to ensure your property gets seen by as many qualified buyers as possible.